Skip to content

 become: yes

-• Execute the playbook by adding the required parameters to teh playbook
+• Execute the playbook by adding the required parameters.

-• This can be done by setting up the parameter prior to executing the playbook Or by adding the parameters to the playbook itself.
+• This can be done by setting up the parameters prior to executing the playbook, or by adding the parameters to the playbook itself.

-02.03.01.
-Setting the env variable in the ansible controller
+Setting the env variable in the Ansible controller

 # Example: